Getting started with BurnP3+

 Stage 2: Sample Burning Conditions

 Navigate to the next node, Sample Burning Conditions.
 The Spread Event Days datasheet specifies the number of days uncontrolled fires are actively burning and spreading in a season.
-Similarly, for the purposes of this Quickstart tutorial, Spread Event Days was set to 1.
+Similarly, for the purposes of this Quickstart tutorial, Spread Event Days was set to 1 for all Seasons.

 The Daily Burning Hours datasheet defines the number of hours fires are actively burning per day.
-For the Baseline Burning Hours *cenario, Daily Burning Hours was set to 4 for all Seasons.
+For the Baseline Burning Hours scenario, Daily Burning Hours was set to 4 for all Seasons.

 The Daily Weather datasheet specifies weather variables for the landscape of interest.
-Each row corresponds to one day of weather data.
+Each row corresponds to one day of weather data for a given season.
 The required variables are: temperature, relative humidity, wind speed, wind direction, precipitation, fine fuel moisture code, duff moisture code, drought code, initial spread index, buildup index, and fire weather index.

 Stage 3: Grow Fires with Cell2Fire

 Under the Fire Growth Model Options tab, all settings are optional.
-However, as advanced features, they will not be covered in this Quickstart tutorial.
+As advanced features, they will not be covered in this Quickstart tutorial.
 By leaving the Fire Growth Model Options empty, BurnP3+ will use the default values.

 Stage 4: Summarize Burn Probability

 Finally, the Output Options node specifies which outputs will be generated after running the scenario.
-The Tabular output option is set to Yes.
-However, in this example, there is no seasonal stratification; therefore the seasonal maps in the Spatial node are set to No. Additionally, the Burn Perimeters are also set to No because this option is not provided by Cell2Fire.
+The option to output the Fire Statistics Table in the Tabular Output Options datasheet is set to Yes (default).
+The options to output the various seasonal maps in the Spatial Output Options datasheet are set to No since there is no seasonal stratification in this model.
+Additionally, the Burn Perimeters are also set to No because this option is not provided by Cell2Fire.

 Close the window for the Baseline Burning Hours scenario.

-Next, you will create a new scenario to compare the effects of Daily Burning Hours on fire risk.
+Next, you will create a new scenario to compare the effects of Daily Burning Hours on burn probability.
 While you could create a new empty scenario, instead you will copy, paste, and modify the existing scenario to save time and reuse the model inputs.
-To do so, in the Library Explorer window, right-click on the current scenario (Baseline Burning Hours), and select Copy and Paste from the context menu.
+To copy an existing scenario, right-click on the Baseline Burning Hours scenario in the Explorer window, and select Copy from the context menu.

 Rename the scenario by right clicking the newly created scenario, selecting Rename… from the context menu, and typing Extended Burning Hours.
 Next, double click on the Extended Burning Hours scenario and navigate to the Sample Burning Conditions tab.
 Here, you will modify the input Daily Burning Hours from 4 to 6.